Summer walks, featuring an irritated osprey

 The blossoms that give Rhododendron State Park its name.

-I’ve never managed to get to Rhododendron State Park in Fitzwilliam, NH during peak bloom time, which is supposed to be mid-July, give-or-take.
+I’ve never managed to get to Rhododendron State Park in Fitzwilliam, New Hampshire during peak bloom time, which is supposed to be mid-July, give-or-take.
 Even so, I’ve never had a disappointing trip there.
 The rhododendron grove is shady and cool, with or without blooms.

 I skipped the trail leading from the grove to Little Monadnock Mountain.
 Instead, after a walk around the grove, I left the park via Rockwood Road to connect with the Cheshire Rail Trail at Rockwood Pond a little over a mile away.

 Rockwood Road is unpaved but well-maintained, at least in midsummer.
-I walked the first half-mile with only a barred owl and a few tiger swallowtails for company, which suited me.
-Beyond that, as I approached the pond, I passed a few houses and was passed by a few very polite drivers.
+I walked the first half-mile with only a barred owl and a few tiger swallowtail butterflies for company.
+As I approached the pond, I passed a few houses and was passed by a few very polite drivers.

 Last time I saw Rockwood Pond was on a foggy autumn weekday without another soul in sight.
 This time, there were picnickers at the shore and canoeists on the water.
 Not much traffic on the rail trail, though.
 In fact, the only other pedestrians I saw were in the grove at the park.
 Grove, road, and trail together made a great walking route for me.
 Bug repellent was useful.